mikechambers/dclimp/README.md

 # dclimp
 Python 3 based command line utility for checking and syncing the Destiny 2 Manifest SQLite database.

-This utility has been superseded by [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).
+This project has been superseded by [dcli](https://github.com/mikechambers/dcli).

 The utility can be used to: